cmheubus/Project-1/README.md

 ## Are Teams more Likely to Win at Home than Away?

-We’ve heard of home-“field” advantage - let’s see if the same can be said of the rink.I began by creating another two variables:
+We’ve heard of home-“field” advantage - let’s see if the same can be said of the rink.
+I began by creating another two variables:

-  - **roadWinLossRatio**, AKA total number of wins on the road divided by total number of losses on the road
+  - **roadWinLossRatio**, AKA total number of wins on the road divided by total number of losses on the road.
-  - **homeWinLossRaio**, AKA total number of losses at home divided by total number of wins on the road
+  - **homeWinLossRatio**, AKA total number of losses at home divided by total number of wins on the road.

 *For this purposes of this variable, I did not include ties.*